ntua/icsa2026/README.md

 ### Experiments

-- Dummy Coordinate Conversion (DCC): A very simple app to convert coordinates from polar to cartesian and vice versa.
+- Dummy Coordinate Converter (DCC): A very simple app to convert coordinates from polar to cartesian and vice versa.
 Architectures investigated: client-server, 3-tier and MVC.
 - MyCharts: A SaaS app allowing you to create charts from textual descriptions and data.
 Architectures investigated: client-server, 3-tier, MVC and microservices.

 ### Links to Experiment data